Estimation and Inference for Policy Relevant Treatment Effects: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

 In this section, we use Monte Carlo simulations to evaluate finite sample performance of the proposed method of double debiased estimation and inference.
-We generate artificial data sets from the same distribution as in \citet[][supplementary Appendix D]{carneiro/lokshin/umapathi:2017}.
-We generate
+We first consider a benchmark design from the literature in Section \ref{sec:benchmark_design}, and demonstrate that even completely nonparametric preliminary estimation can produce desirable finite-sample performance thanks to the orthogonal score.
+We second extend the design with higher dimensions of $Z$ in Section \ref{sec:extended_designs}.